Dukezo/EasyIrc/README.md

 # EasyIrc

-An IRC library for .NET with Twitch support.
+A .NET IRC library optimized for Twitch.

 ## Features

-* Supports Twitch IRC
+* Supports all Twitch IRC capabilities
 * Makes use of the task-based asynchronous pattern
 * Takes care of flood prevention

 ## Installing / Getting started

+Download the binary file from [Releases](https://github.com/Dukezo/EasyIrc/releases) and add it as a dependency to your project.

-Clone the repository, open the project in Visual Studio and build in release mode.
+Alternatively you can clone the repository, open the project in Visual Studio and build in release mode.

 ## Example usage: